ravindraramavath/CTRI-COVID19/README.md

 # CTRI-COVID19
-Clinical Trials in India for COVID-19
+Clinical Trials in India for COVID-19.

 ## Source data
 The data has been pulled from [ICMR-CTRI website](Clinicaltrials/advsearch.php) with 'COVID' as the keyword.
+213 reslts obtained, 2 studies removed as they are registered before 2020.

 ## Data extraction date
-The data was pulled on 02nd Jun 2020 17:00 hrs.
+The data was pulled on 10th Jun 2020 08:30 hrs.

 ## Additional fields
 The following additional columns are available to analyse over what the stanadard SERP table in the link above gives